tarwn/lessthandot-hugo/blogs/content/posts/2012-03-27-contained-databases-temptables-and-their.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/ContDB3.png?mtime=1332856155"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/ContDB3.png?mtime=1332856155" width="274" height="64" /></a>
 </div>

 So what does this means?
 Is the Temporary Table created in the Contained Database itself or is it stored in tempdb with the Collation of the Contained Database?
-When you execute the following query in both databases you&#8217;ll find the answer:
+When you execute the following query in both databases you'll find the answer:

 sql
 SP_HELP #ContaintedTempData